etan18/Obsidian-Notes/Machine Learning/Neural Networks/perceptrons.md

 $$w_{\hat{y}} = w_{\hat{y}} - \text x$$
 $$w_{y^*} = w_{y^*} + \text x$$

----
-# multilayer perceptrons
+## multilayer perceptrons
 A multi-layer perceptron links together simple perceptrons to create a powerful **universal function approximator**.
-MLPs are the same thing as *feed-forward* [[neural networks]], or "vanilla" neural networks.
+MLPs are the same thing as fully-connected *feed-forward* [[neural networks]], or "vanilla" neural networks.
-- *Feed-forward* entails that the NN is unidirectional, as opposed to *recurrent*, meaning that the output from neurons may only affect future neurons.
+- *Feed-forward* entails that the NN is unidirectional, as opposed to *recurrent*, meaning that the output from neurons may only affect future neurons. (see: [[recurrent neural networks]])